apache/tvm/docs/langref/relay/type_system.rst

 generate IR based on their own higher level inferences.

 We view this limited shape inference as a simpler form of type inference.
-Instead of relying on an ad-hoc procedure for recovering type information from a potentially dynamic program, we apply ideas from compiler and IR design.
+Instead of relying on an ad hoc procedure for recovering type information from a potentially dynamic program, we apply ideas from compiler and IR design.
 Below we briefly discuss the different kinds of types in Relay.